Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_devops_in_snowflake/getting_started_with_devops_in_snowflake.md

 Both commands are executed using the `snow` command.
 This command is part of the [SnowflakeCLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index) tool, not to be confused with its predecessor [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql).
 SnowflakeCLI is an open-source command-line tool explicitly designed for developer-centric workloads.
 Also provided is a [native GitHub Action](https://github.com/Snowflake-Labs/snowflake-cli-action), simplifying the setup and connection management.
 It is a flexible and extensible tool that can accommodate modern development practices and technologies.
 This makes it a perfect choice for DevOps.

-SnowflakeCLI simplifies the development and deployment of the following Snowflake objects:

-- Snowpark Python UDFs
-- Snowpark Python Stored Procedures
-- Streamlit Applications

-Here, we only use a fraction of its capabilities.
-We use it to first refresh the Git repository’s contents in Snowflake to then execute the parametrized deployment script `deploy_parametrized_pipeline.sql`.

 <!-- ------------------------ -->
 ## Cleanup